Search for

 • LARRY CHING - Prominent Singer/Dancer in San Francisco's famed "Forbidden City."

-• JOHN CHO - He has appeared in Manzanar: An American Story, Better Luck Tomorrow, Harold & Kumar Go To White Castle, American Pie, Chris/Paul Weitz's See This Movie/In Good Company and Margaret Cho's Big Bam and Celeste - along with performing with his band "Left of Zed."
+• JOHN CHOO - He has appeared in Manzanar: An American Story, Better Luck Tomorrow, Harold & Kumar Go To White Castle, American Pie, Chris/Paul Weitz's See This Movie/In Good Company and Margaret Cho's Big Bam and Celeste - along with performing with his band "Left of Zed."

 • STEVEN CHOW - Actor/comedian (Stephen Chiau, Chow Sing-Chi) is the highest paid actor in 50+ Asian films through movies such as Shaolin Soccer, Fight Back to School (1991), The Royal Tramp (1992), God of Cookery (1996) and Kung Fu Hustle.
 Read a recent interview by clicking HERE.